libriscv/libriscv/docs/VMCALL.md

 Once the machine is no longer running, but still left in a state in which we can call into it, we have to make sure that our callable function in the VM is present in the symbol table of the ELF, so that we can find the address of this function.
 In addition, `_exit` must also be present in the ELF symbol tables, as it will be used as a way to exit the VM call and also optionally return a status code.
 This is done via hooking up the exit system call behind the scenes and extracting the exit status code after execution stops.

 A third, and final, stumbling block is sometimes having functions, even those marked with `__attribute__((used))`, not appearing in the ELF symbol table, which is a linker issue.
 This can happen when using `-gc-sections` and friends.
 You can test if your symbol is visible to the emulator by using `machine.address_of("myFunction")` which returns a memory address.
 If the address is 0, then the name was not found in the symbol table, which makes `vmcall(...)` impossible to perform.
-Calling will most likely cause a CPU exception on address 0, which by default no execute privilege.
+Calling will most likely cause a CPU exception on address 0, which by default has no execute privileges.

 Start by running the machine normally and complete `int main()` to make sure global constructors are called and the C run-time environment is fully initialized.
 So, if you are calling `_exit(0)` from main instead of returning, and not stripping ELF symbols from your binary you are ready to make function calls into the virtual machine.